5 Stages of the Agile System Development Life Cycle

 3. Development

-Critical Strategies for Sprint Success:
+Critical Strategies for Sprint Success

 Teams can deliver in these sprints by:

 • Sticking to the priorities set by stakeholders, who have the final say on the project’s scope, budget, and timeline.
-AI can assist in real-time budget tracking and scope adjustments.
+AI can assist in real-time budget tracking and project scope adjustments.

 • Remember that testing isn’t a one-off but an ongoing process.
 AI can automate repetitive test cases, allowing human testers to focus on more complex scenarios.

-Final Steps Before Production:
+Final Steps Before Production

 • After testing, some rework is almost inevitable to fix any identified issues.
 Machine learning can predict potential bottlenecks, helping you account for this in the schedule.